s5uishida/open5gs_5gc_ueransim_framed_routing_sample_config/README.md

 #### Start UE1

-Move to netns:`ueransim-001010000000001-internet` and start UE1 as follows.
+Start UE1 as follows.
 This will register the UE with 5GC and establish a PDU session.
 ```
-# ip netns exec ueransim-001010000000001-internet bash
 # ./nr-ue -c ../config/open5gs-ue1.yaml
 UERANSIM v3.2.8
 [2026-04-26 00:58:58.651] [nas] [info] UE switches to state [MM-DEREGISTERED/PLMN-SEARCH]